coderofsalvation/kanban.bash/README.md

       You can switch context (e.g. work vs home vs project x ) like so:

       KANBANFILE=~/.kanban.foo.csv kanban show

+## Interactive insertion *adviced*

+Safest way to keep the CSV sane:

+    ./kanban add
+    enter description:
+    > do laundry
+    enter one of statuses: BACKLOG TODO IN_PROGRESS HOLD DONE
+    > TODO
+    enter one of tags: projectA, projectB
+    >

+## Small terminal support

+No widescreen?
+Get a simplified kanban board like so:

+    SMALLSCREEN=1    # uncomment in source

 ## Attention UNIX ninjas